Gay Marriage Or Civil Union For Happy Couples

-Common sense tells us that women are sinners just like men are sinners and that Romans 5:12 is referring to all of humankind, not just men.
+Common sense tells us that women are sinners just like men are sinners and that Romans 5:12 is referring to all of humankind (Greek ἄνθρωπος = ánthrōpos), not just males.

-The Bible, in 1 Corinthians 7:1-9, and common sense also instruct us that it is better for a gay man to partner with another gay man instead of burning in lust and it is better for a lesbian woman to partner with another lesbian woman instead of burning in lust.
-Its a matter of reading scripture with a bit of good old fashioned common sense.
+The Bible, in 1 Corinthians 7:1-9, and our Holy Spirit assisted common sense also instruct us that it is better for a gay man to partner with another gay man instead of burning in lust and it is better for a lesbian woman to partner with another lesbian woman instead of burning in lust.
+It's a matter of reading scripture with a bit of good old fashioned common sense based on life experience.

 This page revised January 20, 2017